Stranger Things: Overview

-Stranger Things is set in the fictional rural town of Hawkins, Indiana, in the 1980s.
-The nearby Hawkins National Laboratory ostensibly performs scientific research for the United States Department of Energy but also secretly experiments with the paranormal and supernatural, sometimes with human test subjects.
-They have inadvertently created a portal to an alternate dimension they refer to as the Upside Down, whose presence begins to affect the residents of Hawkins in unusual ways.
+Stranger Things takes place in the 1980s, with the main setting being the fictional rural town of Hawkins, Indiana, described as "the town where nothing ever happens".
+The nearby Hawkins National Laboratory ostensibly performs scientific research for the United States Department of Energy, but also secretly experiments with the paranormal and supernatural, sometimes with human test subjects.
+They inadvertently create a portal to an alternate dimension referred to as the Upside Down, whose presence begins to affect the residents of Hawkins in unusual ways.

-The first season begins in November 1983 when Will Byers is abducted by a creature from the Upside Down.
-His mother Joyce, Police Chief Jim Hopper, and a group of volunteers search for him.
-A young psychokinetic girl named Eleven escapes from the laboratory and is found by friends of Will.
+The first season begins on November 6, 1983, when Will Byers is abducted by a creature from the Upside Down, dubbed the "Demogorgon".
+His mother Joyce, police chief Jim Hopper, and a group of volunteers search for him.
+A young psychokinetic girl named Eleven escapes from Hawkins Lab and is found by Will's friends, Mike Wheeler, Dustin Henderson, and Lucas Sinclair.
 Eleven befriends and assists them in their efforts to find Will.
+Mike's older sister Nancy and Will's older brother Jonathan learn about the Demogorgon and the existence of the Upside Down.
+Will is eventually found alive, while Eleven disappears after killing the Demogorgon.

-The second season is set eleven months later, in October 1984.
-Will has been rescued, but he begins having premonitions of the fall of Hawkins caused by a creature in the Upside Down.
-When it is discovered that Will is still being possessed by an entity from the Upside Down, his friends and family learn that there is a larger threat to their world.
+The second season is set 11 months later, between October and November 1984.
+Joyce is dating her former classmate Bob Newby, but they discover that Will is still affected by a shadowy entity from the Upside Down.
+Will's friends and family learn that anything connected to the Upside Down is part of a hive mind known as the Mind Flayer.
+Lucas earns the affection of a new classmate, Max Mayfield, while Dustin teams up with Nancy's ex-boyfriend Steve Harrington to fend off a horde of adolescent Demogorgons—dubbed "Demodogs"—which kill Bob and threaten the rest of their friends.
+Eleven reappears and closes the gate to the Upside Down underneath Hawkins Laboratory.